Linking-ai/Awesome-LRMs-Safety-Reasoning/README.md

   *Martin Kuo, Jianyi Zhang, Aolin Ding, Qinsi Wang, Louis DiValentin, Yujia Bao, Wei Wei, Hai Li, Yiran Chen*. [[pdf](https://arxiv.org/pdf/2502.12893)], 2025.2.27(v2) ![](https://img.shields.io/badge/Arxiv-orange)
 - **Cats Confuse Reasoning LLM: Query Agnostic Adversarial Triggers for Reasoning Models** *Meghana Rajeev, Rajkumar Ramamurthy, Prapti Trivedi, Vikas Yadav, Oluwanifemi Bamgbose, Sathwik Tejaswi Madhusudan, James Zou, Nazneen Rajani*. [[pdf](https://arxiv.org/pdf/2503.01781)], 2025.3.3 ![](https://img.shields.io/badge/Arxiv-orange)

+## Resources

+## Acknowledgements

+- We acknowledge that some important works in this field may be missing from this list.
+We warmly welcome contributions to help us improve!
+- If you would like to promote your work or suggest other relevant papers, please feel free to open an issue.
+Your contributions are greatly appreciated, and we thank you in advance for helping enhance this resource!
+- Special thanks to [Awesome-Efficient-Reasoning](https://github.com/hemingkx/Awesome-Efficient-Reasoning) for their repository, which inspired the structure and template of this project.